the-suri-project/suri-docs-old/docs/domains/tagged.md

 If instead of using a tagged suri we use a regular suri, we would have ended with `username.twitter` or `MY_TOKEN.pricing`, which are perfectly fine but do not emphasize the actual subject of the action.

-You can check the full [definition](/en/domains/formats#tagged-format) and all tagged types in the following section.
+You can check the full [definition](/domains/formats#tagged-format) and all tagged types in the following section.

 As a final note, bear in mind that thanks to SUNS protocol's technology (Solana on-chain) users can store their public information as part of a suri, which can then be used to perform simultaneous updates on all social network profiles.
-This feature is, of course, also included for tagged suris
+This feature is, of course, also included for tagged suris.